Spicer: 'Ridiculousness of Press Corps Is an Insult to Journalism'

 In his new book, Spicer said he explores the complicity of the media and its refusal to hold the Biden Administration accountable for its damaging policies.

 “It’s not just what they cover, it’s what they don’t,” he said.
 “It feels like a scene for the Lego movie when you turn on the ‘Today Show’ or the Washington Post.
 Everything is great, there’s no problems in the country, Joe Biden’s doing a great job, He’s working all of the time.
-The ridiculousness of how this press core has acted is an insult to the word ‘journalism.’”
+The ridiculousness of how this press corps has acted is an insult to the word ‘journalism.’”

 LISTEN: